 - Output: Mac

-4. Using FILTER Function to Generate List Based on Criteria
+Method 4 – Using the FILTER Function to Generate a List Based on Criteria

 Steps:

-- At the beginning, choosse the F5 cell and enter the following,
+- Choose the F5 cell and enter the following:

 =FILTER($B$5:$B$12,$C$5:$C$12=F$4)

-- Then, move the cursor to the righ to autofill the values for the rest of the regions.
+- AutoFill the values for the rest of the regions.

 Steps:

-- Firstly, select the G5 cell and enter the following,
+- Select the G5 cell and enter the following:

 =TEXTJOIN(", ",TRUE,IF(F5=$C$5:C12,$B$5:$B$12,""))

-- As a result, we will get the names for that particular region separated by comma.
+- We will get the names for that particular region separated by comma.

-- Finally, lower the cursor down to the last cell to aurtofill the values.
+- Drag the AutoFill down to AutoFill the values.

 Further Readings

-- How to Make a Bulleted List in Excel (9 Methods)
+- How to Make a Price List in Excel

-- Make a Comma Separated List in Excel (5 Methods)
+- How to Make a To Do List in Excel

-- How to Make a Price List in Excel (Step by Step Guidelines)
+- How to Make a Numbered List in Excel

 Not a single one of these formulas work.
 I have used them all in the practice workbook, outlined exactly as you present and none of them work.